observepoint/github-actions-integration/README.md

 4. **Repository Dispatch**: The ObservePoint GitHub App triggers your callback workflow via GitHub repository dispatch event
 5. **Process Results**: Your callback workflow handles the results and can notify your team

-> ⚠️ **Important**: To ensure proper access control, customers must contact ObservePoint customer support to provide their GitHub organization name for whitelisting before using this integration.
+### ⚠️ **Important**: To ensure proper access control, customers must contact ObservePoint customer support to provide their GitHub organization name for whitelisting before using this integration.

 ---

-## 📋Prerequisites
+## 📋 Prerequisites

 Before getting started, ensure you have:

 - [ ] Active ObservePoint account with API access
-- [ ] GitHub organization whitelisted with ObservePoint (see Step 1 below)
+- [ ] GitHub organization whitelisted with ObservePoint (see Step 1 in "Setup & Configuration" section below)
 - [ ] ObservePoint Audit ID - found in the URL of your audit's page
-- [ ] GitHub repository with Actions enabled
+- [ ] GitHub repository with [ObservePoint GitHub App](https://github.com/apps/observepoint-integration) installed and GitHub Actions enabled
 - [ ] Repository admin access for secrets management

-## 🔍 Finding Your Audit ID

-1. Log in to ObservePoint
-2. Navigate to your desired audit
-3. The Audit ID is in the URL: `https://app.observepoint.com/audits/{AUDIT_ID}`

 ---